As a writer of educational articles with a Master’s Degree in Computer Science, I write topics such as this to offer additional insight.

 What Was Google Authorship?

-- All profile pages can point to each other with a rel="me” in case an author has more than one.
-This would be the case if they write on more than on website platform.
+- All profile pages can point to each other with a “rel=me” in case an author has more than one.
+That would be the case if they publish on more than one website platform.

 See how these tags point to each other in the drawing below.

-However, they did have the ability to enter URL addresses to their other sites, so Google added a new method that would work with that.
-This eliminated the requirement to do HTML programming.
+However, they did have the ability to enter URL links to their other sites.
+So Google took advantage of that by adding a new method that would work with that.
+That eliminated the requirement to do HTML programming.